 [Section 10H inserted by No. 55 of 2010 s.
 5.]

 10I.
-Provisions about the transition to incorporation under another law
+Registration etc. as company etc., transitional provisions for

 (1) In this section, a reference to a transfer of incorporation by an incorporated association is a reference to an incorporated association becoming registered or incorporated as a prescribed body corporate (the body corporate).

 (2) The transfer of incorporation by an incorporated association does not affect —